 - 1) Students are required to acquaint themselves with the routine radiation and electrical safety policies and procedures and abide by all departmental radiation safety rules. - 2) Accidents involving patients will be reported immediately to the program director and clinical supervisor who will file a written incident report. - 3) Accidents involving students will be reported immediately to the program director and clinical supervisor who will file a written incident report.
 The student will then report to the Mount Sinai Emergency Department to be evaluated and cleared. - 4) Radiation dosimetry (film) badges will be worn at all times while in the clinical facility and left within the facility upon leaving for the day.
-Film badges are not to be taken home. - 5) Gross and willful negligence in the use of radiation and/or in the handling of radioactive substances which endangers the health of the student(s), staff, or patients, will result in an immediate removal from the clinical rotation and a recommendation for immediate dismissal from the program.
+Film badges are not to be taken home.
+Film badges are not permitted to travel between clinical sites. - 5) Gross and willful negligence in the use of radiation and/or in the handling of radioactive substances which endangers the health of the student(s), staff, or patients, will result in an immediate removal from the clinical rotation and a recommendation for immediate dismissal from the program.